 DWQ has developed a conceptual strategy to manage watersheds with nonpoint source impairments as determined through the use support designations.
 In July 1998, the state Environmental Management Commission approved the Use Restoration Waters (URW) program concept which will target all NPS impaired waters in the state using a two-part approach.
-As envisioned, this classification will apply to all watersheds that are not supporting or partially supporting their designated uses.
+As envisioned, this concept will apply to all watersheds that are not supporting or partially supporting their designated uses.
 The program will catalyze voluntary efforts by stakeholder groups in impaired watersheds to restore those waters by providing various incentives and other support.
 Simultaneously, the program will develop a set of mandatory requirements for NPS pollution categories for locations where local groups choose not to take responsibility for restoring their impairments.
 This URW concept offers local governments an opportunity to implement site-specific projects at the local level as an incentive ("the carrot").
 If the EMC is not satisfied with the progress made towards use restoration by local committees, impairment based rules will become mandatory in those watersheds ("the stick").
+These mandatory requirements may not be tailored to specific watersheds but may apply more generically across the state or region.